[Off Topic] My equipment in Mongolia on a motorbike (2/2)

 • and in each of my falls!

-Honestly, do you know a lot of clothes that can be worn in so many circumstances?
+Honestly, do you know many clothes that can be worn in so many circumstances?

-The Power Stretch Pro worked wonders thanks to its crazy elasticity and very soft warmth.
-I was also surprised to see that it was useful in direct sunlight, as it wicks away sweat effectively .
+The Power Stretch Pro worked wonders with its crazy stretch and gentle warmth.
+I was also surprised to see how useful it was in direct sunlight, as it wicks away sweat effectively. .

-Along with the TAD pants, it is by far the most useful piece of this trip , and will be for many adventures to come.
+Along with the TAD pants, this is by far the most useful piece of clothing on this trip , and will be for many adventures to come.

-There was barely a seam that came undone by less than a centimeter at the shoulder, but the fabric fit perfectly.
+There was just a seam that came undone for less than a centimeter at the shoulder, but the fabric held up perfectly.

-I was very hesitant about taking it in addition to the Polartec bomber jacket, but I told myself that it was my "anti-cold insurance", as Valentin would say.
-This too is a piece of clothing that has served me well.
-I sometimes wore it underneath the Polartec because of the cold, and it was just right.
-No regrets on this purchase.
+I hesitated a lot to take it in addition to the Polartec bomber, but I told myself that it was my "anti-cold insurance", as Valentin would say.
+Here too, it is a garment that has served me well.
+I sometimes wore it under the Polartec because of the cold, and it was just what was needed.
+No regrets about this purchase.

 Unsurprisingly, I got everything in merino wool .

-I had three Icebreaker boxers, which I was able to wear for several days in a row without washing them, and a pair of merino wool “leggings”, again from Icebreaker .
+I had three pairs of Icebreaker boxers, which I was able to wear for several days in a row without washing them, and a pair of merino wool "leggings", also from Icebreaker. .

 Not much to add here.
 Merino underwear is a well-documented topic among hikers and nomadic travelers.
 For my part, I am very happy with it.